aeagle/site-search.net/README.md

 There a many full text search engines available.
 Popular Lucene based search engines for example are `Elastic` and `SOLR`.
 These usually require server clusters which provide redundency and highly available instances.
 For very simple search UIs on simple websites, this can often be overkill.

+This abstraction:

+1) Simplifies setting up a search interface allowing common actions such as full text searches, paging, sorting, faceting.
-This abstraction and the provided Lucene implementation aims to allow quick setup up of a file based searchable index of documents as an in-process search engine allowing it to be used on even the most basic website hosting.
+2) Provides a file-based Lucene implementation that allows quick searchable index of documents as an in-process search engine allowing it to be used on even the most basic website hosting.

-Because all search functionality is abstracted a different server/cluster based search engine could be implemented and replace the file based Lucene implementation later without too much effort.
+Also, because all search functionality is abstracted a different implementation could be implemented (i.e. Elastic) later without affecting consuming code.

 ## Aims